jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Since I’m working with multiple arguments as well as multiple return values, I may as well use a separate argument type that is both an argument as well as a return value (not to be mistaken for a reference argument).

 Arguments are then `In` parameters.
 Return values are `Out` parameters.
-The last type described would be `InOut` parameters, more nicely called `Thru` (Through) parameters.
+The last type described might be `InOut` parameters, more nicely called `Thru` (Through) parameters.

 You could also say `Read`, `Write` and `Read/Write`, but this creates ambiguity about who's reading or writing: the caller or the procedure.